neurofreiburg/yaga/docs/paradigm_scripting.md

 | updateRot   | angle               | double                  | rotate object (in degrees) |
 | updateColor | color               | string or 3-tuple       | set color                  |

-### Screen Coordinates
+### Screen Units

-The screen coordinates are independent of the monitor resolution.
+Position values are in screen units and are independent of the monitor resolution.
 The centre of the screen corresponds to the x/y position 0.
-The bottom edge corresponds to a y position of -1.
-The top edge corresponds to an y position of 1.
-The coordinates of the left and right edges depend on the screen ratio.
-With a typical screen ratio of 16:9, the left and right edges have the x coordinate -1.78 and 1.78, respectively ((y<sub>top</sub> - y<sub>center</sub>) x 16/9).
+The bottom edge corresponds to a y-position of -1.
+The top edge corresponds to an y-position of 1.
+The x-positions of the left and right edges depend on the screen ratio.
+With a typical screen ratio of 16:9, the left and right edges have the x-positions -1.78 and 1.78, respectively ((y<sub>top</sub> - y<sub>center</sub>) x 16/9).

 ### Depth of Objects